 A multicultural melting pot.

 Adams Morgan, a neighborhood on the hill adjacent to Dupont Circle, was built on diversity in the 1950s when residents rallied for the desegregation of its two elementary schools, John Quincy Adams and Thomas P. Morgan.
-Since then, it’s become known for its cultural diversity and as a welcoming place for all residents.
+Since then, Adams Morgan real estate has become known for its cultural diversity and as a welcoming place for all residents.

 For some, the neighborhood is synonymous with the late-night revelry on 18th Street, but for others it’s a charming and mellow place to call home.
-Tall townhouses on shady side streets speak to its past, while a large contingent of residents and a diverse community are the reason for its vibrant present.
+Tall townhouses on shady side streets speak to its past, while a large contingent of residents and a diverse community are the reason for Adams Morgan real estate’s vibrant present.

 Entertainment-filled evenings and daytime diversions.